eislab-cps/synctree/README.md

 This means:
 Your **identity is self-sovereign** — owned and controlled by you.
-It is **portable** — can be used across decentralized applications (DApps), blockchains, and SyncTree instances.
+- It is **portable** — can be used across decentralized applications (DApps), blockchains, and SyncTree instances.
-It is **verifiable** — other peers can verify your node signatures using your public key.
+- It is **verifiable** — other peers can verify your node signatures using your public key.
-It requires **no centralized authority** — no login, no passwords, no central server.
+- It requires **no centralized authority** — no login, no passwords, no central server.

 In short — **SyncTree uses Web3-style identities** to ensure that:
 - Every change to the tree is **signed** by a user identity.
 - The entire tree is **cryptographically verifiable** (who made which change, when, and whether it is authorized).
-- Fine-grained **access control (ABAC)** can be enforced per node, based on identities.
+- Fine-grained **access control (ABAC)** can be enforced per node in the tree data structure, based on identities.

+**Important to note: SyncTree is not a blockchain project.**
+- No consensus protocol is required.
+- No global ledger or mining is used.
+- No transaction fees are involved.
+- No smart contracts are needed.

+SyncTree is a purely distributed data structure — using Web3-style identity and cryptographic signatures for verifiability and access control, but designed for lightweight, offline-capable, and peer-to-peer synchronization.

+## Potential Applications
+- **Collaborative editing**
+  Real-time editing of documents, code, or data structures.
+- **State Reconsolidation in Edge-Cloud Computing Continuums** Reconciling state across distributed systems, such as Edge-Cloud Computing continuums.
+- **Edge Computing on Satellites and Space Systems** Satellites and industrial systems often operate with intermittent or delayed connectivity — CRDTs enable safe local updates and later synchronization.
+- **Digital Asset Management**
+    Managing Digital Product Passports and other digital representations of physical assets — with fine-grained access control, verifiable provenance, and decentralized state synchronization across supply chains and stakeholders.
+- **Decentralized Service Registries**
+  Enabling decentralized Service Registries and orchestration layers for distributed SOA or microservice-based architectures (e.g. [Eclipse Arrowhead](https://arrowhead.eu/eclipse-arrowhead-2)).
+- **Agentic and Autonomous AI Systems**
+   Supporting distributed agent-based AI systems with shared, verifiable state and fine-grained access control — enabling collaborative and adaptive AI at the edge and in dynamic environments.
+- **Distributed Medical Records and Multi-Actor Care Coordination** Enabling mergeable, trust-controlled medical records shared across multiple healthcare providers, home care services, and patients — with per-node ABAC, verifiable provenance of clinical actions, and offline-first operation for remote and underserved regions.
+- **Military and Tactical Edge Applications** Enabling decentralized orchestration of AI-enabled platforms (UAVs, UGVs, autonomous sensors), secure and verifiable mission data sharing, and resilient command and control across highly dynamic and partitioned battlefield networks — supporting coalition operations, disconnected operations, and tactical autonomy.

+# Getting started
 ### Generate a ECDSA Private key
 ```console
 synctree key generate